Photo by Claire Giordano

 Beyond research, I greatly value outreach and mentorship in astronomy.
 I was a planetarium show presenter at the Versant Power Astronomy Center for three years, where I gave shows for general and youth audiences and interacted with patrons in various formats.
 I also worked as a Learning and Teaching Assistant for Introductory Astronomy for three semesters in both in-person and virtual formats.

 I find joy in mentoring students interested in pursuing astronomy and increasing diversity in the field.
-As an alumna of the Summer Science Program in Astrophysics, I have mentored recent program alumnae through the college applications process with successful outcomes as a "SSP Connect" mentor.
+As an alumna of the Summer Science Program in Astrophysics, I have mentored recent program alumnae through the college applications process with successful outcomes as an "SSP Connect" mentor.

 In pursuit of balance in my life, I enjoy music.
 I have played flute for over twelve years, holding performance experience in three UMaine ensembles – Symphonic Band, Orchestra, and Concert Band – and work experience as a concert day assistant for the Bangor Symphony Orchestra for six years, a job I looked forward to every “Symphony Sunday.”